xplosionmind/quitsocialmedia.club/pages/Solutions.md

 permalink: /solutions
 ref: sol
 redirect_from: ["/sol", "/solution"]
 description: "Being “social” without “Social Media” seems impossible.
-Nevertheless, it's a whole new life, full of surprises, excitement and authenticity, but, above all, <strong>freedom</strong>.
+Nevertheless, it is a whole new life, full of surprises, excitement and authenticity, but, above all, <strong>freedom</strong>.
 There are a few solutions which make life without Social Media connected and interactive anyway."
 tags: l10n
 ---
 ## Briefly